WanleiZhang/TFT/README.md

 # TFT

-Crawling TeamFightTactics data from RIOT API, parsing and store in SQLLite for data modelling
+Crawling TeamFightTactics match data from RIOT API

+Parsing/celaning and storing the data in SQLLite for data modelling

+Testing the data with some statistical models